Reginald Bacon: Commander of the Dover Patrol

 Bacon became commander of the Dover Patrol in April 1915.
+He was promoted vice-admiral late in 1916.
 Seeking to recapture the German occupied ports of Ostend and Zeebrugge, Bacon assisted in the planning of naval landings on the Belgian coastline.
 Bacon's plan for an amphibious assault eventually came to form the third phase of Field Marshal Douglas Haig's 1917 Flanders Offensive.
 The plan was for the British 1st Division to land just behind the German lines at Middelkerke while the XV Corps under Henry Rawlinson assaulted from Allied lines at Nieuport.
 Although specialized landing craft and amphibious tanks were constructed, the failure of Haig's offensive to break out of the Ypres Salient led to the postponement and eventual cancellation of the landing.
 For further information, see Operation Hush.

 Bacon was later involved in the development of the North Sea Mine Barrage.
 Bacon spent some time considering and planning the Zeebrugge and Ostend raids, but he felt that crucial details of his plan were altered or omitted due to inexperience.

 In his book 'Room 40: British Naval Intelligence, 1914–1918,' Patrick Beesly was not complimentary of Bacon suggesting that his brilliance may have been marred by his fixation on a correct way of doing things, and of 'being convinced that he was the only man in the regiment who was marching in step.'
 Bacon insisted that the Dover Barrage was an effective block to German U-boats breaking out into the Atlantic despite reports from Naval Intelligence that U-boats were regularly passing through it under cover of darkness.
 After repeated refusals to illuminate the barrage at night, Bacon was instructed to do so by Rosslyn Wemyss following his replacement of Sir John Jellicoe as First Sea Lord.
 The discovery and destruction of a U-boat transiting the barrage took place the next night, and Bacon was sacked by Eric Campbell Geddes from command of the Dover Patrol, replaced by Roger Keyes, shortly thereafter.

 Family and retirement

-Bacon retired again shortly after leaving the Dover Patrol.
+After leaving the Dover Patrol, he was promoted to admiral in September 1918 and he retired on 31 March 1919.
 He wrote numerous books, including biographies of John Jellicoe, 1st Earl Jellicoe and his old mentor Admiral of the Fleet Lord Fisher.

 He married Cicely Surtees of Darlington, County Durham in 1897.
 They had a daughter and two sons, both of whom died young, one as a soldier during the First World War and the other from pneumonia as a naval cadet in 1919.
 Bacon died on 9 June 1947 at home in Romsey, Hampshire.